Mahmoudsamir10/ASL-Translation-Model/README.md

 # Sections

-## Install Dependencies
-To install all the dependencies listed in the requirements.txt file, you can run the following command:

-    pip install -r requirements.txt

 ## Datasets
 In our project, we experimented with two datasets: WLASL and ASL Citizen.
 ASL Citizen offers a notable advantage due to its larger number of examples per word.
 Additionally, the quality of the videos in ASL Citizen was more consistent compared to WLASL.
 | dataset | link     |